Augrabis Falls restcamp is situated right next to the gorge and has a restaurant...

 Drinks included: No drinks are included.

-Birdwatching: Despite its apparent aridity, a wide variety of habitats can be found at Augrabies Falls, including riverine vegetation, reedbeds, cliffs, acacia thickets and rocky scrubland.
-Because of this, the park has a relatively high diversity of birds: over 180 species.
-Favourites include Verreaux's eagle, African fish eagle, bee-eaters, kingfishers, falcons and smaller species such as rosy-faced lovebirds, weavers and bulbuls.See more ideas for Birdwatching in South Africa
+Birdwatching: A wide variety of habitats can be found at Augrabies Falls, including riverine vegetation, reedbeds, cliffs, acacia thickets and rocky scrubland.
+Thus, the park has over 180 species and will appeal to those on a birdwatching holiday in South Africa.See more ideas for Birdwatching in South Africa

-Walking: The Augrabies Falls area is good stop for walkers.
-Almost everyone will spend an hour or two pottering next to the gorge, but give yourself half a day and you can tackle one of the park's self-guided nature walks.
-For the more adventurous, there is the option (in some seasons) of a three-day self catered hike through the gorge.See more ideas for Walking in South Africa
+Walking: The Augrabies Falls area is great for walking in South Africa.
+Take a leisurely stroll next to the gorge, or tackle one of the park’s self-guided nature walks; in some seasons it may be possible to take a self-catered 3 day hike in the gorge.See more ideas for Walking in South Africa

 Attitude towards children: Very good